Starting a business in China as an expatriate can be a rewarding venture, but it requires navigating a complex legal framework.

 3. Industry-Specific Permits

-- Food and Beverage Industry: Food Production License, Hygiene License
+- Food and Beverage: Food Production License, Hygiene License

 - E-Commerce: Internet Content Provider (ICP) License